kennytilton/MatrixJS/README.md

                                 content: label,
                                 class: (label==="All") ? "selected":"")})])}))
 ````
 `ul`, `a`, and `li` are all functions provide by `Tag`, the HTML subcomponent of Matrix.
 They emulate the syntax of HTML tags and generate tag proxies for the matrix.
-But because this is all just JS, of course it is trivial to generate HTML programatically.

 > Other frameworks such as [JSX](https://facebook.github.io/jsx/) support "JS in HTML" differently, though JSX for one then requires supportive tooling to build runnable JS.

 Great, HTML is not just rigid mark-up any more.
-But the above merely gets a static initial page built, with "All" selected.
+But the above merely gets an initial page built, with "All" selected.
 How do we move the `selected` class around as the user clicks different options?

 #### Page dynamism: Reactive HTML
 Matrix lets us specify *dynamic* HTML regenerated as the user interacts with the page.
 For example, as they click on each route/label above, the "selected" class needs to be assigned or removed to highlight the labels suitably.
 Here is the CLJS version: